portalpayments/portalwallet/CODING_GUIDELINES.md

 These are focused on keeping us moving quickly:

-- Moving quickly makes customers happy.
+- Releasing quickly keeps customers (and investors) happy.
-- Moving quickly help keep engineers motivated, as they can focus on building things rather wrestling with a giant code base to build things.
+- Moving quickly helps keep engineers motivated, as engineers can focus on building things rather wrestling with a giant code base.

 ## Code is written more than it is read